 See more on Covey’s habit: Put First Things First

 “When one side benefits more than the other, that’s a win-lose situation.
 To the winner it might look like success for a while, but in the long run, it breeds resentment and distrust.”

 -Dr. Stephen R. Covey

-As a parent, there will be times you need to win.
-You’ve established boundaries and you need to enforce them.
-I can’t resist adding this Mean Girls meme – the mom delivering Jell-o shots, wanting to be part of the high school gang and getting eyerolls and a healthy dose of disrespect in return.
+During our years raising teenagers, there will be times we just need to win.
+We establish boundaries and need to enforce them.
+I can’t resist adding this Mean Girls meme.
+The mom delivering Jell-o shots, wanting to be part of the high school gang and getting eyerolls and a healthy dose of disrespect in return.